Problems with Traditional E-SSO

 - RSA (formerly Securant) ClearTrust.

-It should be noted that while the identity and access management components of these WebSSO / WebAM products are generally robust solutions for managing a single (LDAP) directory, they are unsuitable to managing complex users with multiple accounts on multiple systems, as they have no concept of multiple target systems or users with unique combinations of accounts.
+It should be noted that while the identity management and access governance components of these WebSSO / WebAM products are generally robust solutions for managing a single (LDAP) directory, they are unsuitable to managing complex users with multiple accounts on multiple systems, as they have no concept of multiple target systems or users with unique combinations of accounts.

 Vendors that make traditional E-SSO products like to suggest that password synchronization is somehow bad (compromise one password and all are compromised).